raghavagps/cytolncpred/README.md

 ```
 python cytolncpred.py -i example_input.fa
 ```
-This will predict if the submitted sequences are Binders or Non-binder.
+This will predict the probability whether a submitted sequence will localize to the cytoplasm or nucleus.
 It will use other parameters by default.
-It will save the output in "outfile.csv" in CSV (comma seperated variables).
+It will save the output in "outfile.csv" in CSV (comma separated variables).

 ## Full Usage
 ```